 How many people will be on each tour/activity in Hawaii?

 That depends on the type of activity or tour you choose, and may vary depending upon how you customize your tour, if that option is available.
 For instance, some of our activities may see you sharing a tour with a certain number of strangers, as that’s how that tour operator runs that activity.
 Or perhaps they give you the option of reserving those spaces for your own personal group.
 You will even find tours for only one person where you could, for example, hike by yourself with a guide.
-However, all of the tours and activities featured on Hawaii Guide will specify if they run as groups, if they are customizable, and how many people may participate.
+However, all of the tours and activities featured on GuideofUS Hawaii will specify if they run as groups, if they are customizable, and how many people may participate.
 Make sure to pick the style that’s best for you.

 How much physical exertion is required for a Hawaiian tour?

 If the activity or tour you choose has weight, age, height, or physical fitness requirements, these will be very clearly specified in the tour description prior to booking.
 If you feel that a particular adventure may be too strenuous, there may be other similar adventures offered that are more appropriate for your fitness level.
 For example, you may consider a shorter or less inclined hike, or perhaps just a zipline run as opposed to a zip, hike, and swim combo tour.
 Additionally, some tours can be customized to provide the perfect adventure for you and your group; again, this will be noted in the tour description.
 And because we work with only the best Hawaiian tour and experience providers in the industry, if an accommodation can be made, you can bet they’ll bend over backwards to do so.

 What do I wear for my tour or activity in Hawaii?